+A UE does not expect to multiplex in a PUSCH transmission in one slot with SCS configuration μ1 UCI that the UE would transmit in PUCCHs in different slots with SCS configuration μ2 if at least one of UCI types from one PUCCH is same with that from other PUCCHs and μ1<μ2.

 A UE does not expect a PUCCH resource that results from multiplexing overlapped PUCCH resources, if applicable, to overlap with more than one PUSCHs if each of the more than one PUSCHs includes aperiodic CSI reports.